urieco/Rock-Paper-Scissors-Game/README.md

         Sum up yourScore and computerScore

     Output the score after the fifth game.
-6. A button pops up, asks whether the user want to play five more matches or quit. */

 /*TODO:
 1. Make it so that you can the log after each round.